I WAS sending my fiancée home when I brought up the honey incident for the third time that week.

 ‘But I care,’ I said to him.
 ‘Imagine if this happened to a family who doesn’t know anyone in Melbourne.
 Imagine if this happened to your parents who could do nothing because they couldn’t talk in English.

-Then we talked about all others who care: A cartoonist who got arrested for drawing about politics, a lawyer who died for speaking up, a white Olympic athlete who was shunned in his own country for standing up with black athletes.
+Then we talked about all others who care: A cartoonist who got arrested for drawing about politics, the family lawyers Melbourne team who are speaking up, a white Olympic athlete who was shunned in his own country for standing up with black athletes.

 ‘This might be just a small thing,’ I said, ‘but I feel that it’s important.
 I want my case to be heard—even if I don’t hear back from them, I know I’ve done my part.’